fhswf/shem/design.md

 The connection to a local device is made via USB or network.
 The corresponding logical device (USB tty device or network socket) is assigned exclusively to the module that manages the local device.

 ### Communication with the outside world
 Internet access is only provided to modules that need it.
 Any other module will have no connection to the internet.
-In addition, their time will be warped to make coordinated attacks more difficult to synchronize.
+If possible, their time will be warped to make coordinated attacks more difficult to synchronize.

 ### Data format
 In order to assure an unambiguous interpretation of data and to make it more difficult to smuggle malformed data through validation, all data is in ASCII format and limited to printable characters.
 Newlines are indicated by the line feed symbol.